python/cpython/PCbuild/readme.txt

 The PCbuild directory is compatible with all versions of Visual Studio from VS C++ Express Edition over the standard edition up to the professional edition.
-However the express edition does support features like solution folders or profile guided optimization (PGO).
+However the express edition does not support features like solution folders or profile guided optimization (PGO).
 The missing bits and pieces won't stop you from building Python.